 An introduction to the shelter design problem as a unified concept, comprising integration of environmental needs (social and physical) and contemporary technological potential.
 Drafting-room work consisting of plan and model studies of house and site, lectures and discussions, local field trips, required reading.
-Not offered in 1956-1957.]

-[348.
-HUMAN FACTORS IN HOUSING.
+348. HUMAN FACTORS IN HOUSING.
 Fall.
 Credit three hours.
-Permission of instructor.
-Mr. MONTGOMERY.
+Permission of instructor, Mr. MONTGOMERY.